liya-azulay/cybersecurity-intelligence-app/docs/ARCHITECTURE.md

 4. **Monitoring**: Application performance monitoring
 5. **CI/CD**: Automated testing and deployment

+## Cyber Bot Architecture

+### Bot Components

+The Cyber Bot is implemented as a modular system with the following components:

+1. **CyberBot Core** (`cyber_bot.py`): Main bot logic and response generation
+2. **Command Parser** (`command_parser.py`): Natural language processing for user commands
+3. **VirusTotal Client** (`virustotal_client.py`): Integration with VirusTotal API for file analysis
+4. **Bot Models** (`models.py`): Data models for bot requests and responses

+### Bot Features

+- **Natural Language Processing**: Understands user commands in natural language
+- **Database Integration**: Searches MITRE ATT&CK database for relevant information
+- **VirusTotal Integration**: Analyzes files and hashes for malware detection
+- **Smart Responses**: Provides contextual and helpful responses
+- **Command History**: Tracks user interactions for better assistance

+### Bot API Flow

+1. User sends message to `/api/v1/bot/chat`
+2. Command parser analyzes the message
+3. Bot determines appropriate action (search, details, virustotal, stats)
+4. Bot executes the action and generates response
+5. Response is returned with suggestions for follow-up actions

 ## Conclusion

 The Cybersecurity Intelligence Application provides a solid foundation for intelligence officers to analyze cyber threats.
 The architecture is designed to be scalable, maintainable, and extensible for future enhancements.
 The separation of concerns between frontend and backend allows for independent development and deployment, while the use of modern technologies ensures good performance and user experience.
+The addition of the Cyber Bot enhances the application's usability by providing an intelligent interface for interacting with the MITRE ATT&CK data.